hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

     src="../../src/assets/images/posts/howto-htmx-astrodb-astrossr/loading-forms.gif">
 </img>

-In the static frontend page which holds those sceletons, we can load the form like so:
+In the static frontend page which holds those skeletons, we can load the form like so:
 ```html
 <div
   hx-trigger="load"